themorlan/openREM/docs/hl7_support.rst

 HL7_STUDY_DATE_OFFSET
-  Number of days to keep hl7 order messages after studydate for applying on receive of RDSR
+  Number of days to keep hl7 order messages after studydate for applying on receive of DICOM dose information

 HL7_KEEP_FROM_ORDER_STATUS
   Keep hl7 order messages only if orc-5 order status is the given status